Is There A Cure For Depression?

 Medication

-Taking medications like SSRIs or SNRIs may also help relieve symptoms of depression.
+Taking medications like selective serotonin reuptake inhibitors (SSRIs) may also help relieve symptoms of depression.
 Research suggests that a combination of psychotherapy and medication may provide more of a benefit than either treatment by itself.

 Adults and adolescents experiencing depression sometimes feel unmotivated to complete routine tasks.
 However, there are some things you can try to do at home that may help manage the symptoms of depression.
 These options are not official depression treatments, but they may be positive ways to address some of your depression symptoms.

-• Maintain a healthy diet.
+- Maintain a healthy diet.
 Choosing to eat healthy foods can provide you with the vitamins and nutrients your body needs to combat the negative effects of depression.
+A balanced diet may also prevent the onset of other medical conditions.

 The most common types of depression